 - Science Barometer Corona-Special May 2020 (Weißkopf et. al.)

 - GESIS Panel Special Survey on the Coronavirus SARS-CoV-2 Outbreak in Germany (GESIS Panel Team)

 - Trust in State and Society during the Corona Crisis (April 2020) (Presse- und Informationsamt der Bundesregierung, Berlin)

 - Erwerbstätige in Zeiten von Corona (Presse- und Informationsamt der Bundesregierung)

-The IAB has launched two new surveys in 2020 to investigate the consequences of the Covid-19 pandemic.
-These are the online survey “Living and Working in Times of Corona (HOPP)” and the online survey Establishment Survey on Exit from Covid-19 Shutdown (BeCovid)’.
-Both surveys are still in the field.
-The FDZ plans to make the surveys available to the research community in 2021.
-You can get a first impression of various data sets at the IAB, including data covering Covid-19 on the IAB website.
+The IAB has launched two surveys in 2020 to investigate the consequences of the Covid-19 pandemic.
+These are the “Panel Establishments in the Covid-19 Crisis” (IAB BeCovid) and the “High-frequency Online Personal Panel” (IAB-HOPP).
+Both surveys run from 2020 till 2021 and both are currently available to the research community.
+For information on other and various data sets at the IAB, including data covering Covid-19, you can visit the IAB website.

 To support the need to understand the impact of the pandemic on the UK society and economy, eight new COVID-19 related datasets have currently been made available (in addition to 11 other new datasets) since March 2020.
 The investment from ADR UK (Administrative Data Research UK) has helped us to acquire and curate these datasets as well as improve the capacity and performance of the SRS to support vital COVID-19 research and implement our new online Research Accreditation Service (RAS), which is enabling researchers to submit and track their applications and service requests.You can download an Excel spreadsheet of the ONS data catalogue (the February 2021 version) which is published on the ONS website.
 The COVID datasets are listed from row 2 to 11.